darkwing/serviceworker-cookbook/json-cache/README.md

 ## Compatibility

-Tests has been run on:
+Tests have been run in:

 - Firefox Nightly 44.0a1 (2015-10-12)
 - Chrome Canary 48.0.2533.0